KaiyangZhou/deep-person-reid/README.md

 `htri` requires adding `--train-sampler RandomIdentitySampler`.

 #### Training video-reid models
 For video reid, `test-batch-size` refers to the number of tracklets, so the real image batch size is `--test-batch-size * --seq-len`.
+As the training follows the image-based paradigm, the semantic meaning of `train-batch-size` does not change.

 ### Test